sixclones/creative-journey/README.md

 **Tyler Hobbs** - 2019/06/16 - Personal website - [Link](https://tylerxhobbs.com/essays/2019/code-goes-in-art-comes-out)<br>
 Talk gave at Clojure/conj 2018, and focuses on some of the interesting questions around practicing generative art.

-### Flow Fields
-**Keith Peters** - 2017/10/23, 2017/10/30 - Medium article - [Link to part 1](https://medium.com/@bit101/flow-fields-part-i-3ebebc688fd8), [Link to part 2](https://medium.com/@bit101/flow-fields-part-ii-f3c24c1b777d)<br>
-What a flow field is, show how to create one, and give a few examples of experimenting with them.

 ### Generative art with CSS
 **Yuan Chuan** - 2019 - Personal website - [Link](https://generative-art-with-css.commons.host), [Link to Slides](https://yuanchuan.dev/talk/generative-art-with-css/)<br>
 A talk about generating art with CSS, especially [css-doodle](https://css-doodle.com).

-### Generative Artistry
-Tim Holman and Ruth John - [Link](https://generativeartistry.com/tutorials/)<br>
-A range of interactive tutorials, exploring ideas and techniques used in generative art.
-Progressively learn the steps used to create generative art.

 ### Generative Book Covers
 **Golan Levin** - 2020/06/13 - Github - [Link](https://github.com/golanlevin/generative_covers)<br>
 This page compiles examples of large-run printed books with generative cover designs.

-### Impossible Architecture
-**inconvergent** - 2018/01/27 - Personal website - [Link](https://inconvergent.net/2018/impossible-architecture/)<br>
-A guide to a simple method of generating impossible architecture.

 ### Intellectualism hurts generative art
 **Tyler Hobbs** - 2018/05/25 - Personal website - [Link](https://tylerxhobbs.com/essays/2018/intellectualism-hurts-generative-art)<br>
 An essay about the link between clever algorithms and generative art.

-### Palettes
-**Inigo Quilez** - 2015 - Personal website - [Link](https://iquilezles.org/www/articles/palettes/palettes.htm)<br>
-This article is about one posible way to compute procedural palettes for modulation or visualization in a cheap way with a simple formula.

-### Probability Distributions for Algorithmic Artists
-**Tyler Hobbs** - 2014/10/18 - Personal website - [Link](https://tylerxhobbs.com/essays/2014/probability-distributions-for-algorithmic-artists)<br>
-This post describes some of the common distributions that are useful for artwork.

 ### So you want to build a generator...
 **Kate Compton** - 2016/02/22 - Personal website - [Link](https://galaxykate0.tumblr.com/post/139774965871/so-you-want-to-build-a-generator)<br>
 This is a beginner-level advice essay for people just getting started with building generators.
 It’s also for practiced experts who want a way to organize their knowledge.
 The advice is meant for any kind of generators: humorous twitterbots, fanciful art-making bots, level generators, planet builders, makers of music, architecture, poetry, and cocktails.

-### Tips to improve your generative artwork
-**Tyler Hobbs** - 2018/01/21 - Personal website - [Link](https://tylerxhobbs.com/essays/2018/tips-to-improve-your-generative-artwork)<br>
-Some advice to help improve your generative artwork.

 ### Vera Molnár, interview | Paris
 **Vera Molnár** - 2017/06/11 - studio international Vimeo channel - [Link](https://vimeo.com/273642211)<br>